Salmon Arm man’s father broke barriers for future Chinese physicians - Salmon Arm Observer

 Questions about celebrating the Lunar New Year soon draw Salmon Arm dentist, Gerry Chu, to speak of his much-admired father, Frederick.

-Gerry, who grew up in Vancouver, does, however, take a few minutes to talk about the excitement as a child of receiving little red envelopes – lai see – that were often filled with silver dollars from aunts and uncles, grandmas and grandmas.
-He manages to dig out three red envelopes adorned with Chinese figures and symbols that he’s kept all these years.
+Gerry, who grew up in Vancouver, does, however, take a few minutes to talk about the excitement as a child of receiving little red envelopes – lai see – that were often filled with silver dollars from aunts and uncles, grandmas and grandpas.
+He manages to dig out three red packets adorned with Chinese figures and symbols that he’s kept all these years.

 He talks about the fun of going to Chinatown to see the dancing dragons and having a big banquet-style dinner with extended family at a favourite restaurant.
 He talks about the strings of small firecrackers – lady fingers – thrown around the parade of dragons as they danced down the street.